Jammerref2015/watchthisnext/readme_draft.md

 -  [Heroku](https://dashboard.heroku.com/apps) - A cloud platform used to deploy the web application.

--  [Canva](https://www.canva.com/) - Graphic Design Platform used in creating the logo and favicon.
+-  [imagecompressor](https://imagecompressor.com/) - Used to compress placeholder image.